zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 curl -fLo ~/.vimrc https://raw.githubusercontent.com/jere-mie/dotfiles/main/minimal.vim
 ```

 **NOTE:** People with some experience with Linux and Debian-based systems may be tempted to run `sudo apt upgrade` here.
-While I do recommend doing this at some point, I'd recommend waiting until you're done the rest of this setup process.
+While I do recommend doing this at some point, I'd recommend waiting until you're done with the rest of this setup process.
 This is because `google-cloud-sdk`, one of the packages installed on GCP VMs, takes a notoriously long time to update.
 Thus, wait to run this until you're at a point where you don't mind letting your VPS idle for potentially up to an hour.

 ### Installing Caddy

 Caddy is the reverse proxy we'll use to connect your domain to your website.
-You can find the most up to date install instructions here: [https://caddyserver.com/docs/install](https://caddyserver.com/docs/install#debian-ubuntu-raspbian), or run the commands below, which are updated as of 2023/10/18:
+You can find the most up-to-date install instructions here: [https://caddyserver.com/docs/install](https://caddyserver.com/docs/install#debian-ubuntu-raspbian), or run the commands below, which are updated as of 2023/10/18:

 ```bash
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https